mattklapman/3d_hm90-fan-riser/README.md

 * Remove screws and fan grates.
 * Feed through the USB wire and control switch through the top center cutout.
 * Place fans in opposite directions to maximize air flow throught the hm90 chassis.
-* Place HM90 on top.
+* Place HM90 on top (there should be a minimal air gap to maximize the air flow through the HM90 vent).
 * Plug in the fans to a USB adapter (or the computer if the computer's power is not overly taxed).

 ## 3D Printing